surpher/PactSwift/README.md

 Edit your scheme and add `PACT_OUTPUT_DIR` environment variable (`Run` step) with path to the directory you want your Pact contracts to be written to.
 By default, Pact contracts are written to `/tmp/pacts`.

 ⚠️ Sandboxed apps are limited in where they can write the Pact contract file.
 The default location is the `Documents` folder in the sandbox (eg: `~/Library/Containers/com.example.your-project-name/Data/Documents`) and *can not* be overriden by the environment variable `PACT_OUTPUT_DIR`.
+Look at the logs in debug area for the Pact file location.

 To enable logging, edit your scheme and add `PACT_ENABLE_LOGGING: true` to capture telemetry for debugging analysis using the unified logging system.